rhit-lahmanjh/Sky_Guardian/README.md

 <details>
 <summary>Reactive Control Through Potential Fields</summary>
 <br>
-The primary path planning approach for Sky Guardian lies in [reactive control through potential fields](https://youtu.be/umkyPWDrys4).
+The primary path planning approach for Sky Guardian lies in <a href = https://youtu.be/umkyPWDrys4>reactive control through potential fields</a>.
 In order to allow the drones to wander in a constrained space, Tello mission pads are utitilized in a pre-defined map.
 These mission pads allow the drone to localize and respond appropriately when moving out of intended airspace, applying a movement force proportional to it's measured distance outside of desired airspace. <br>

 <img src="imgs/boundary_force.png" width="300">